highchair/artinruins-com/_property/silver-top-diner.md

 images:
   - url: silver-top-jb-1974-01.jpg
-    caption: 'Oil painting by John Baeder from his book “Road Well Taken”'
     alt: 'A metal and enamel-clad pre-manifactured diner car resembling a streamlined train car.
 The exterior has blue, silver, and red details.
 A central entrance vestibule is located on the front.
 The diner is long but not very deep — again, much like a train or subway car.
 The interior is a mix of built-in-place metal, enamel, and formica booths, countertop, stools, and stainless steel kitchen area with flat-top grill and good-prep station.'
+    caption: 'Oil painting by John Baeder from his book “Road Well Taken”'
+    sizes: '1455, 900'
   - url: silver-top-lc-1983-05-01.jpg
     caption: 'May 1983, a sign on the roof reads “Joann’s Silver Top” — Photo by Larry Cultrera'
+    sizes: '1440, 900'
   - url: silver-top-rg-1990-01.jpg
     caption: 'Photo by Richard J.S.
 Gutman'
+    sizes: '936, 658'
   - url: silver-top-vb-interior-01.jpg
     caption: 'Unknown photographer for the Valley Breeze'
+    sizes: '480, 321'
   - url: silver-top-eg-1993-01.jpg
     caption: 'Photo by Erik Gould'
+    sizes: '1102, 900'
   - url: silver-top-eg-1993-02.jpg
     caption: 'Photo by Erik Gould'
+    sizes: '1248, 989'
   - url: silver-top-HABS-1998-01.jpg
     caption: 'Photo from the Historic American Buildings Survey'
+    sizes: '1440, 900'
   - url: silver-top-eg-1998-01.jpg
     caption: 'Photo by Erik Gould'
+    sizes: '1341, 900'
   - url: silver-top-eg-1998-02.jpg
     caption: 'Photo by Erik Gould'
+    sizes: '1500, 874'
   - url: silver-top-jb-2001-01.jpg
     caption: 'Photo by Jim Boyle'
+    sizes: '1200, 800'
   - url: silver-top-pj-2002-01.jpg
     caption: 'Unknown photographer for the Providence Journal'
+    sizes: '1320, 861'
   - url: silver-top-pl-2002-01.jpg
     caption: 'Photo part of the Pawtucket Library Flickr collection'
+    sizes: '1200, 684'
   - url: silver-top-pl-2002-02.jpg
     caption: 'Photo part of the Pawtucket Library Flickr collection'
+    sizes: '1200, 679'
   - url: silver-top-mp-2002-01.jpg
     caption: 'Photo by Michael Pompilli'
+    sizes: '902, 600'
   - url: silver-top-mp-2002-02.jpg
     caption: 'Photo by Michael Pompilli'
+    sizes: '902, 600'

 imagescredit: 'Images from John Baeder, Larry Cultrera, Richard J.S.
 Gutman, the Valley Breeze, Erik Gould, Jim Boyle, Michael Pompilli, and the Pawtucket Library.'